As I write this, I’m trying to do too many things at once! And I’m feeling unusually stressed by it all.

 If you can relate, my busy soloprenuer friend, get something good to sip and for the next 2 minutes (yes, 120 seconds) read the follow steps.
 It’ll relieve the pressure and keep your momentum going…

-One: Practice what I preach.
+One: Follow my own advice.
 (Okay I have to laugh at myself a little.)
 That is, start the day with my mediation practice, even if it’s a little shorter than usual.
 45 minutes might feel overwhelming, but as little as 10 calms and restores my perspective.
 And so do short little 5 minute intervals when I start feeling overwhelmed.

 Two: Figure out what truly has to get done and leave the rest behind.
-I’ve committed to getting this newsletter out every two weeks and I’m sticking to that.
-But, I don’t have to post on multiple Face Book groups or read every newsletter that’s flooding my mailbox.
+I’ve committed to several daily practices, but, I don’t have to post on multiple Face Book groups or read every newsletter that’s flooding my mailbox.

 Three: Plan my time carefully.
 Although I love to live spontaneously, this isn’t the time to “wing it”.
 I’ve printed out a calendar, noted all my critical tasks, and posted it so I can see it.
 That way, I know exactly what I need to do next.